-- Provide opportunities to increase participation of women and girls. - Promote physical activity that improves fitness levels and general health and wellbeing. - Projects that combine social, recreational and physical activities to promote stress management, and physical wellbeing.
+- Projects that combine social, recreational and physical activities to promote stress management, and physical wellbeing.
 Target groups include: young people, older people, survivors of torture and trauma/refugees, people with disability and their carers. - Prevent and raise awareness of mental health, substance abuse and lifestyle diseases such as diabetes, obesity and coronary heart disease. - Promote the use of active transport such as walking, cycling and use of public transport. - Nutrition and cooking programs that promote nutritious food for good health.